AdobeDocs/commerce-operations.en/help/performance/software.md

 For a multiple web nodes setup, Redis is the best option.
 Because Magento actively caches lots of data for better performance, pay attention to your network channel between the web nodes and the Redis server.
 You do not want the channel to become a bottleneck for request processing.

- {:.bs-callout-info}
+>[!INFO]
+>
-If you need to serve hundreds and thousands of simultaneous requests, you may need a channel of up to 1 Gbit (or even wider) to your Redis server.
+>If you need to serve hundreds and thousands of simultaneous requests, you may need a channel of up to 1 Gbit (or even wider) to your Redis server.